Roger Clarke's Web-Site

 6. Perform the Coding

-Record sufficient data about, and quotations from, each paper to enable review and moderation of the coding, to provide contextual information and thereby support analysis of the results, and enable the research to be subjected to audit.
+Record sufficient data about, and quotations from, each work to enable review and moderation of the coding, to provide contextual information and thereby to support the formation and review of inferences and to enable the research to be subjected to audit

 8. Review all Aspects of the Analysis

 Review the approach adopted to quality assurance, and to the reliability of selection, coding, interpretation and presentation.
-Reflect on whether any aspect of the work is unreasonable or biassed: "By intentionally expressing, questioning, and reflecting upon their subjective experiences, beliefs, and values, critical researchers expose their [own] ideological and political agendas" (Cecez-Kezmanovich 2001, p.147).
+Reflect on whether any aspect of the resulting text is unreasonable or biassed: "By intentionally expressing, questioning, and reflecting upon their subjective experiences, beliefs, and values, critical researchers expose their [own] ideological and political agendas" (Cecez-Kezmanovich 2001, p.147)

 9. Re-Work the Analysis as Necessary

-Revise any selections, coding, interpretations or presentation about which doubt exists, carry the effects through the entire analytical process.
+Revise any selections, coding, interpretations, inferences or presentation about which doubt exists, and carry the effects through the entire analytical process

 Alvesson M. & Deetz S. (2000) 'Doing Critical Management Research' Sage, 2000